 Human geography analyzes people and places and how they interact across broad expanses of history and multi-continental distances.
 This course examines the roles geography and humanity have played in shaping one another in space and time.
-The course pays special attention to how and why cultures have developed in particular spaces.
-Global, regional, and national factors will be emphasized in considering how a specific place shapes one's identity, values, and traditions.
-The course will also provide an introduction to GIS mapping, and consider issues of global health, eco-refugees, climate change, poverty, sustainability, war, and economics.
-Students will gauge the influence of media and governments on issues of geographic importance.
+This course pays special attention to how and why cultures have developed in particular spaces.
+Global, regional, and national factors are emphasized in considering how a specific place shapes one's identity, values, and traditions.
+This course also provides an introduction to GIS mapping and considers issues of global health, eco-refugees, climate change, poverty, sustainability, war, and economics.
+Students gauge the influence of media and governments on issues of geographic importance.